What is a Royal Flush in Poker?

 In this case, the chance increases to 141 times in 19000 possible draws.
 Thus, giving it a chance of 0.007 percent.
 However, this percentage is extremely low, and not just that, chances of this occurring are less than 1 percent of the time.

-Making the Royal Flush post-flop creates a bigger probability and provides a realistic window for creating a Royal Flush Hand.
-The different methods of post-flop produce a number figure around 2.2 percent and 4.4 percent, respectively.
+Hitting the Royal Flush post-flop in community card games of Poker creates a bigger probability and provides a realistic window for creating this Hand.
+The different methods of post-flop produce a number around 2.2 percent and 4.4 percent, respectively.

 high of the four suits.
 No other